 Fortunately, this is not the case.

-There are a number of IA teams that are not dissimilar to yours, using newer approaches and techniques in the conduct of their analytics work.
-Some of the techniques in use are:
+There are a number of IA teams that are using newer approaches and techniques in the conduct of their analytics work.
+This includes:

 text analytics: analysis of text (structured & unstructured), including NLP (natural language processing)